parcel-bundler/website/README.md

 ## Contributing

 You can start a local server using `npm start` to run it locally, once you installed all packages `npm install` and built the files `npm run build`.
 It is deployed using [Zeit Now](https://zeit.co/now).

+## How to change language

+You can change any language that website is supported (currently English, Korean, Portugues, Russian and Chines) using url query:

+For example, you can access Korean version by url: `localhost:5000/?locale=ko`